CelliesProjects/aquacontrol32/README.md

 #### Log files:

 By default log files are not generated.
-<br>That is because log files saved on SPIFFS could reduce the lifetime of the flash memory.
+<br>That is because log files saved on FFat could reduce the lifetime of the flash memory.
 <br>To log the temperature sensor values enable `LOG_FILES` (set it to `true`) in `deviceSetup.h`.

 #### Known issues: